ywangd/levelhub/NOTES.md

     * Note that this only works with Chrome as Firefox does not support WebSQL
         - To emulate the app without seeing ripple UI, do not append enable ripple at URL.
         - For any pop up message, just click cancel.

+# ToDo
+* Clear history stack when back to the home page to avoid memory hog?
+* Make page DOMs properties of the app variable?
+So they are global to all methods?
+* Clean up the code by reduce file (e.g. svg) sizes and remove testing codees.